Macau Grand Prix: History

 This decision has seen the reputation of the event in the motorsport world increase rapidly, with the event attracting the best young drivers from Europe and Japan.
 The first F3 race was won by a young Ayrton Senna.
 The race in 1990 was a memorable one, as Michael Schumacher and Mika Häkkinen were involved in an incident when they were in first and second going into the final lap.
 At the main straight just after the Mandarin Oriental Bend, Häkkinen hit the back of Schumacher's car and crashed out when he attempted to overtake him.
 Schumacher's car was able to continue with its rear wing damaged and eventually won the race with the best aggregate time.
 Other notable winners include Formula One drivers David Coulthard, Ralf Schumacher and Takuma Sato.
 Since the introduction of F3 races, the Macau GP has gradually become a stepping stone for many F3 drivers to higher class motor-racing competitions such as the FIA Formula 2 Championship and Formula One.
-However, only three drivers in the field in the 2010s -- Valtteri Bottas in 2011, Max Verstappen in 2014, and Charles Leclerc in 2015—who have started this race have won a Formula One race, and 1995 was the last time a Macau Grand Prix winner won a Formula One race.
+Amongst the drivers in the field in the 2010s, seven of them who have started this race would go on to win a Formula One race – Valtteri Bottas in 2011, Carlos Sainz Jr. in 2013, Max Verstappen and Esteban Ocon in 2014, Charles Leclerc in 2015, George Russell in 2016, and Lando Norris in 2017, but the 1996 Macau Grand Prix is the most recent race won by a driver who went on to win a Formula One race.

+The event received world championship status from 2005 to 2014 as the final round of the World Touring Car Championship.